DuncanCragg/OnexOS/README-MetaWebOS.md

 _This is a description of what I'm working on now, not what the app does yet!_

-# The Parallel Reality Computer
+# OnexOS

-The Parallel Reality Computer or "PRC" runs an operating system that creates a single, seamless, 3D virtual world.
-This virtual world is manifested across all running PRCs.
-The PRC is always running this space and puts you right back where you were every time you open it.
+OnexOS is an operating system that creates a single, seamless, 3D virtual world.
+This virtual world is manifested across all running instances of OnexOS.
+The OS is always running this space and puts you right back where you were every time you open it.

+### What's it most like?

+It's something like a mix between Minecraft Creative servers and Second Life, but running as an OS.

+### Who's it for?

+It's aimed at whole families; at people of any age, so less like Minecraft and Second Life in that regard!

 ### What do you do there?

-In this "Parallel Reality" we can quickly and easily co-create vast interactive, engaging, fun, calm, beautiful and imaginative places.
-It's an endless world of whatever you like.
-Use the PRC for fun or to organise your thoughts; you can build a creative space, a thinking space, or a meeting space.
-Make a chill-out room with coloured lights and soft-coloured walls.
-You could type up poems or stories or pin inspirational quotes and images around your chill-out room.
-Organise your photos on gallery walls.
-Build your ideal house, then a street of houses with your family and friends, then construct entire cities together.
-Build forests and castles.
-You can create a magical tree, then copy that into a magical wood, then multiply that wood into a magical forest.

-### Who's it for?

-It's aimed at whole families; at people of any age.

-### What's it most like?

-It's something like a mix between Minecraft Creative and Second Life.
+All the usual virtual world things: meet, chat, share, build, co-create, work and play.

 ### What's novel about it?

-Everyone using a PRC owns their own chunks of the world that we're all building together.
-We then all sew our virtual objects and places together - into a single, vast, seamless universe, owned by all of us, running across each and all of our PRCs.
+Everyone running OnexOS owns their own chunks of the world that we're all building together.
+We then all sew our virtual objects and places together - into a single, vast, seamless universe, owned by all of us, running across each and all of our devices.

-### How do I control who can see and change my stuff?

-Everything you build stays owned by you.
-You get to decide who can see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.
-You can set up a virtual family kitchen with a message board, or a living room with a photo wall, all visible only to you and your family.

 ### How is all our stuff "sewn together"?